EquesLunlumo/alien.js/README.md

 ### Features

-* ES6 modules [without transpiling](https://rawgit.com/pschroen/alien.js/master/examples/module/), or use [Rollup](https://rollupjs.org/) with [Tree Shaking](https://github.com/rollup/rollup#tree-shaking), only the classes you use are compiled into your project.
+* ES modules [without transpiling](https://alien.js.org/examples/library/), or use [Rollup](https://rollupjs.org/) with [Tree Shaking](https://github.com/rollup/rollup#tree-shaking), only the classes you use are compiled into your project.
 * Simple design pattern with inheritance, `Interface`, `Component`, etc.
 * Event based or use promises.
 * CSS3 animations.